dilmaheu/dilmahtea.me/docs/guides/responsive-styling.md

 ## Media Queries

 Media queries are the most common way to write responsive styles.
 The `min-width` and `max-width` queries are the most commonly used ones.
-They are used to apply styles to elements based on the width of the viewport.
+They are used to apply styles to elements based on the viewport width.

 We try to avoid using media queries directly since we are using **Tailwind CSS**.
 Instead, we want to rely on the [responsive styling features](https://tailwindcss.com/docs/responsive-design) provided by Tailwind CSS.